Playa de la Arena: Barcelo Varadero

 South of Playa de la Arena, is the Barcelo Varadero resort in El Varadero, around 500 meter/550 yard from Playa de la Arena.
 The hotel, part of the Barcelo hotel chain, has 319 apartments spaced over six blocks, named from A to F, as well as three swimming pools and a tennis court.

 Bahia Flamingo

 With 142 rooms, the hotel Bahia Flamingo stands next to Barcelo Varadero.
 The hotel offers leisure and sports activities such as tennis, archery and football.

-Nearby sites

-Playa de la Arena is conveniently situated near several notable attractions on Tenerife, enhancing its appeal as a prime destination.
-One of the most striking nearby landmarks is the Los Gigantes Cliffs, renowned for their dramatic vertical drops that reach heights of up to 600 meters.
-These imposing cliffs provide a breathtaking backdrop and are a popular spot for sightseeing and photography.

-In addition to the natural wonders of Los Gigantes, the beach's location offers easy access to the neighboring towns of Puerto de Santiago and Los Cristianos.
-Puerto de Santiago is known for its charming atmosphere, with a variety of local dining options, shops, and vibrant cultural experiences.
-Meanwhile, Los Cristianos, one of the larger and more developed towns on the island, provides an extensive array of entertainment opportunities, including bustling shopping areas, diverse restaurants, and lively nightlife.